Pro Re Nata

-Depending on which dictionary you read, “Pro Re Nata” has few different Latin definitions.
+Depending on which dictionary used, “Pro Re Nata” has few different Latin definitions.
 The definition we like is “… as the situation demands”.
 As such, this is our improvised medical training course.
-During this eight hour class, students will learn how to utilize random items found in various environments to treat life-threatening injuries.
+During this four hour class, students will learn how to utilize random items found in various environments to treat life-threatening injuries.

 Some of the subjects covered in class: